Rapa FM Pader

 The Miss Pader Beauty Pageant successfully concluded a two-day mental health awareness campaign, bringing together hundreds of community members at the Pader Mayor’s Garden.

-This year’s event, themed “Don’t suffer in silence with solutions to a healthy mind a call away,” aimed to promote mental health, youth engagement, and cultural preservation.
+This year’s event, themed “Don’t suffer in silence: a call away for a healthy mind,” aimed to promote mental health, youth engagement, and cultural preservation.

-Unlike traditional pageants, this event combined sports, culture, and wellness.
-A sports gala engaged the youth in friendly competitions, fostering teamwork and healthy living.
+Unlike traditional pageants, the event combined sports, culture, and wellness.
+A sports gala engaged young people in friendly competitions, fostering teamwork and healthy living.

-Simultaneously, a food cooking competition showcased traditional Acholi dishes while emphasising the link between nutrition and mental well-being.
+At the same time, a food-cooking competition showcased traditional Acholi dishes while emphasising the link between nutrition and mental well-being.

-This cooking contest marked the first of its kind in Pader since it became a district.
+The cooking contest was the first of its kind in Pader since it became a district.

 Lakareber Gladys Kasline, Managing Director of Miss Pader, noted that the campaign addressed critical gaps in local health services.